AbhishekSinghDikhit/NeoGemBot/README.md

 3. **Upload a PDF**:
    - Send a PDF file to the bot, and it will extract the text for analysis.

-## Example Output

-When a user sends an image: